 -

-The Fellowship of the Ring (Book 2) CH 9
+The Fellowship of the Ring (Book 2), Chapter 9

 This majestic waterfall is situated where the Great River Anduin plunges down steep cliffs.
 The waters rush with immense strength, producing a mist visible from far away.
 The area around the waterfall is marked by steep cliffs and thick woods, enhancing the region's striking and untamed beauty.
 To one side of the falls, a narrow stair was cut by Gondor in ages past, allowing travelers to make their way down to the lower Anduin.
 This waterfall is both a breathtaking sight and a reminder of the power and unpredictability of nature in this vast, mythical land.